-Today the management of software development is highly focused on achieving the right set of KPIs that can help the team reach its goals and improve its performance.
+Today the management of software development is highly focused on achieving the right set of KPIs to help the team reach its goals and improve its performance.
 Key performance indicators are often used in technical work settings to stay accountable to the goals you have set.
 They can be complex and exhaustive, so they are very useful for software development teams.

-The traditional approach to software development is mainly focused on quantitative metrics such as number of lines, bugs, and meeting deadlines.
+The traditional approach to software development is mainly focused on quantitative metrics such as the number of lines, bugs, and meeting deadlines.
 But modern agile methodology aims to analyze and optimize the qualitative factors through a combination of qualitative and operational metrics.

 In this article, you will find out about the main types of key performance for software developers and how to measure them.